+2.4.
 Stage 4 Review - quality assurance and return of general valuation

-To be completed no later than 30 April 2024
+To be completed no later than 30 April 2026

-This stage is the return of the final valuation in the prescribed form to the valuation authority and the provision of a statutory report (Section 7AA and 7AD of the Act) to the Valuer-General.
+This stage is the return of the final valuation in the prescribed form to the Valuer-General and the provision of a statutory report (Section 6 of the VBPSG) to the Valuer-General.